grafana/mimir/docs/sources/mimir/operators-guide/architecture/deployment-modes/index.md

 The read-write mode provides a middle ground as an alternative to monolithic and microservices.

 In read-write mode, components are grouped into just three services to ease the operational overhead whilst still allowing scale to be tuned separately on the read and write paths.
+The services group the components as follows:

+1. read
+   - query-frontend
+   - querier
+2. backend
+   - store-gateway
+   - compactor
+   - ruler
+   - alertmanager
+   - query-scheduler
+   - overrides-exporter
+3. write
+   - distributor
+   - ingester

+Similar to the other modes, each Grafana Mimir process is invoked with its `-target` parameter set to the specific service (for example, `-target=read`, `-target=write`, or `-target=backend`).

 [//]: # "Diagram source at https://docs.google.com/drawings/d/18Qfl-H9On9zi2IRVX-rLawbpQPRcMcI0xh5uwyUjlak"